BTC-Tech/binanncy/Binanncy/readme.txt

 <p>Fixed missing function due to moving to class file</p>
 = 1.1.3 =
-Added in new 3commas CLASS to sync accounts accross API's
+Added in new 3commas CLASS to sync accounts accross API's New admin featues for account prefix setting and auto create 3commas accounts on new API keys added.